ArkEcosystemArchive/docs-legacy/docs/guidebook/core/data-models.md

 Keep in mind that the data structures are kept consistent as much as possible for the sake of backward and forwards compatibility.
 As such, these data hierarchies are not necessarily the same as the object's internal representation.

-This is something to keep in mind when accessing these models through the Event API, for example, as the correct way to access information might be different from following the structure listed here.
+This is something to keep in mind when accessing these models through the Event API, for example, as the correct way to obtain information might be different from following the structure listed here.

 Where possible, these discrepancies are noted below.
-The `transformers` directories in the `core-api` module help to paint a more complete picture; they can be found in their respective [v1](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/1/transformers) and [v2](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/2/transformers) repositories.
+The `transformers` directories in the `core-api` module help to paint a complete picture; they can be found in their respective [v1](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/1/transformers) and [v2](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/2/transformers) repositories.

 ## Block